These Balsamic Roasted Brussels Sprouts are perfectly crispy and make for an incredibly healthy, delicious (hello, bacon!) veggie side!

 What goes with brussels sprouts?

 ANYTHING!
 In fact, a lot of restaurants serve dishes very similar to this one as an appetizer because it’s *just that good*!
-You’ll serve this delicious side the same way you would any other green veggie – next to a protein (think: this delicious turkey breast tenderloin, a good steak, pork chops, grilled chicken, etc.) and a starchy veggie (think: mashed potatoes, hasselback potatoes, simple buttered pasta, etc.).
+You’ll serve this delicious side the same way you would any other green veggie – next to a protein (think: this delicious turkey breast tenderloin, a filet mignon with herb butter, pork chops, grilled chicken, etc.) and a starchy veggie (think: mashed potatoes, hasselback potatoes, simple buttered pasta, etc.).
 This dish would also make for a lovely addition to your holiday spread!

 We hope you enjoy these Balsamic Brussels Sprouts as much as we do!